chrthomsen/pygrametl/docs/examples/testing.rst

 raise an error if it contains other rows).
 The :meth:`.reset()` creates and fills the table even if it already exists, while :meth:`.create()` creates the table without inserting any data into it.
-Finally, the SQL statement generated by the :class:`.Table` instance can retrieved using the methods :meth:`.getSQLToCreate()` and :meth:`.getSQLToInsert()`.
+Finally, the SQL statement generated by the :class:`.Table` instance can be retrieved using the methods :meth:`.getSQLToCreate()` and :meth:`.getSQLToInsert()`.
 By default, DTT uses an in-memory SQLite database to run all tests against as it is very fast and does not require any installation or configuration.
 It is thus a good choice to